CloudLabs-MOC/mslearn-openai/Instructions/Labs/05-generate-images.md

-# Lab 05: Generate images with a DALL-E model
+# Lab: Generate images with a DALL-E model

 ## Estimated Duration: 45 Minutes